 Chemistry

 A hydrocarbon contains 4.8 g of carbon per gram of hydrogen.
-Calculate
+Calculate:

-(a) the g atom of each
+(a) the gram atom of each,

-(b) find the empirical formula
+(b) find the empirical formula,

-(c) find molecular formula, if it's vapour density is 29.
+(c) find molecular formula, if its vapour density is 29.

 Related Questions

-An organic compound, whose vapour density is 45, has the following percentage composition
+An organic compound, whose vapour density is 45, has the following percentage composition,

 H = 2.22%, O = 71.19% and remaining carbon.

-(a) it's empirical formula, and
+(a) its empirical formula,

-(b) it's molecular formula
+(b) its molecular formula.

 An organic compound contains 4.07% hydrogen, 71.65% chlorine and remaining carbon.
 Its molar mass is 98.96.
 Find its,